 “They and the servants are cheating you.
 Sir John is overwhelmed and too frail to keep up.
 I had to tell him today and by the time I left, he was sobbing over his desk, and I didn’t tell him about the servants because I have managed that already. ’Twas why he was not at supper.
 This is what happens when you willfully ignore household business.
 This is your earldom, your ultimate responsibility, but you have not paid attention to the burden your father carries, which is vastly heavier because you gave him no authority over your women and children.
 If you expect me to pull you out of this mess, I need you to keep your women away from me and your sons occupied.”

 “Grimme, the water is cold and I want to get out.”

 She saw the silhouette of his hand waving in the firelight.
 “Get out,” he sighed.
 “Even if I were looking at you, I am not going to suddenly find ardor that wasn’t there an hour ago.”

 Brìghde was starting to shiver, so she took the chance.
 He didn’t turn when she snatched her towel and scurried to Avis’s antechamber to dry off, then she peeked around the threshold and saw him still facing the hearth.
 She bound to her bed and dove in, pulling the covers up to her head.

 He chuckled, but it was a sad, weary one.

-“I understand you don’t want to send your sons away to apprentice,” Brìghde said quietly as she arranged herself under her covers as well as she could without throwing them off to start again.
+“I ken you don’t want to send your sons away to apprentice,” Brìghde said quietly as she arranged herself under her covers as well as she could without throwing them off to start again.
 “So why not assign them to men in your forces?”